Do you believe in magic?!

 - Why do you think composting is important?

-Step 5: Take Action – How to Compost at School
+Take Action: How to LAUNCH Composting at Your School

 Lead students through the “Composting at School” activity with guided instructions.
 Check out “Pro Tips” with each step for useful help:

 Have students set up a meeting with their principal and custodial staff to obtain permission and discuss the best way to incorporate composting into the custodial staff’s current routine.

 Composting activities will ideally take place in two locations on campus.
 Food scraps will be collected in the lunch area and taken to a separate location for composting.
 Take a look around your campus; ideal areas for composting are a school garden or an area that is away from classrooms and a lot of foot traffic.